About the CCPS Bachelor of Science in Law Enforcement

-Drury University’s Bachelor of Science (B.S.) in Law Enforcement with a Leadership Concentration is designed to prepare new and veteran law enforcement personnel with theoretical and practical knowledge of current investigative and procedural techniques, in addition to developing effective communication and leadership skills.
+Drury University’s Bachelor of Science (B.S.) in Law Enforcement is designed to prepare new and veteran law enforcement personnel with theoretical and practical knowledge of current investigative and procedural techniques, in addition to developing effective communication and leadership skills.

 This degree prepares graduates for a successful, rewarding career in local, state, and federal justice systems.
 Our degree program is specifically designed for the working professional.
 The B.S. in Law Enforcement can be completed through a combination of evening, online, and blended courses.